AmburgD/TextToBraille/README.md

  as for internal conversions (which would make this process more efficient) I have found a website that has a library with some of the nessesary functions I need.
 I will need to discuss how to make that happen and the logistics behind it with some coleagues.
 It would only convert the .TXT to .JPG, so I still need to find a way to import it into Cura where it consistently makes a good file.

+ Update 2.0 10/26/23

+ The code has been converted to python.
+The necessary libraries needded were in python so the entire code needed to be translated to be finished.
+Another seperate repository has been created for this reason.
+If someone wants to make modifications to this code to get it working in C++ that would be awesome.